About Miss Abigail

 Hello there!
 I’m Abigail Grotke, aka Miss Abigail.
 I began collecting advice books back around 1985 (read about the book collection below), and the collection has grown to over 1,000 books since then.
 I’ve scoured these books to glean wisdom from advice-givers of yesteryear, and have been doling out advice from classic advice books here on the web since 1998.

 My big “break” was in September of 1998, when Yahoo picked me as a Pick of the Week.
 From there the site grew in popularity and some people wrote some nice reviews about me.
 I had a weekly column in the London Times magazine for about a year and a half (September 2001 – February 2003).
-In 2006, this journey led to a book, which unfortunately went out of print in 2010.
-I am working on a second edition, to be released soon.
+In 2006, this journey led to a book.

 I have an extensive background in print and digital publications and a keen interest in historical materials and pop culture, not to mention a love of crawling around dirty used bookstores to find the perfect book to add to my collection.
 During the day, I work on digital library projects for the Library of Congress (currently I help archive the Internet), and have previously worked in the publications office of the Smithsonian American Art Museum.
 In 2004, I was named one of 55 Library Journal “Movers and Shakers,” an annual feature which sets out to identify “emerging leaders in the Library world.”

-I live in an old house in Takoma Park, Maryland, with my talented musician husband Denis Malloy, and our terrier mutts Felix and Lulu.
+I live in an old house in Silver Spring, Maryland, with my talented musician husband Denis Malloy, and our terrier mutt Lulu.

 Now About the Play…

 A play titled Miss Abigail’s Guide to Dating, Mating, and Marriage, which was inspired by my book, opened Off-Broadway in October 2010 and closed after a nice long run in June 2012.
 The play was written by Ken Davenport and Sarah Saltzberg.
 Actresses Eve Plumb, Joyce Dewitt, Christine Pedi, and Laurie Birmingham all played the character named Miss Abigail while in NY and on tour.
 The show was a lot of fun and used advice from the books.
 There was even a theme song!
+A version of it also played in Prague, Czech Republic.
 Visit MissAbigailsGuide.com for more information – the show is available for others to put on.
-And while it is now closed in NYC, a version of it happens to be playing in Prague, so if you get to the Czech Republic – check it out!
+And while it is now closed in NYC and Prague, occasionally a regional theater in the United States still puts it on, which is really neat.

 The Book Collection